Implementation of a FIR filter on basic elements

 Conclusion

-As we can see from the resulting graphs, filter coefficients affect changes in both signal power and frequency characteristics.
+As we can see from the resulting graphs, the filter coefficients affect changes in both signal power and frequency characteristics.